tharunmandava/expense-manager/readme.md

 #### ASAP

+- [ ] share url not working on mobile
 - [ ] edgecase of paid_by user does not take part in payment(user is not added to   expense_participants)
+- [ ] group name re-rendering everytime tab switches, need it to be there as long as user is inside group and browsing
 - [ ] moving navlinks to the right most corner
+- [ ] settings page

 - [ ] create drop down for add group by url